rust-lang/rust-by-example/src/str/input.md

-Strings in Rust are:
-* valid UTF-8 sequences
-* not null terminated
-* always heap allocated

-Strings are represented using two words like slices.
-And `StrBuf` is a growable string, which internal representation is a `Vec<u8>`.
+Strings in Rust (`str`) are stored as a collection of bytes (`Vec<u8>`), but are guaranteed to always be valid UTF-8 sequences. `str` are not null terminated, their size can't be modified, and by extension their content can't be modified.
+There are two types of `str`: a heap allocated version `~str`, and `&str` that can reference a string or a section of a string.

+`StrBuf` is a growable string, that provides methods to push characters or strings into it.

 {str.rs}